 Love seat: Ideal for smaller spaces or as a secondary sofa, this style is also called a compact sofa or snuggle seat.
 They have one single seat cushion and a single back cushion.

 Two-seater: It's in the name, they are perfect for two people!
-Ideal for smaller space or perfect to be paired with another sofa as additional seating.
+Ideal for smaller spaces or perfect to be paired with another sofa as additional seating.

-Three seaters: This bigger sofa is made to accommodate 3 people or for two people (or even one person) to spread out and relax.
+Three seaters: This bigger sofa is made to accommodate three people or two people (or even one person) to spread out and relax.

 What colour sofa should I choose?